Deyan-Parvanov/auto-d/README.md

    - npm install
 4. Run migrations and seed the databse:
-   - docker-compose exec php php artisan migrate:refresh --seed
+   - docker-compose exec php php artisan migrate:refresh --seed **Note:** This command will create the database and will seed all tables with data - 10 car listings for admin and 10 car listings for regular user.
+     **There will be two available users:**
+         Admin: email: - test@example.com, password - password
+         Regular user: email: - test2@example.com, password - password
 5. Run the development server:
    - npm run dev
 6. Open the app: